This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines may be given to lower your blood pressure, protect your organs, or prevent seizures.
 Low doses of aspirin after 12 weeks of pregnancy may be recommended if you are at high risk for preeclampsia.
 Aspirin may help prevent preeclampsia or problems that can happen from preeclampsia.
 Do not take aspirin unless directed by your healthcare provider.

 - Rest as directed.
 Your healthcare provider may tell you to rest more often if you have mild symptoms of preeclampsia.
 Lie on your left side as often as you can.
 You may need complete bedrest if you have more severe symptoms.
 You may need to be in the hospital if your condition worsens.

-- Delivery usually stops preeclampsia and eclampsia.
-Healthcare providers may deliver your baby right away if he is full-term (37 weeks or more).
+- Delivery usually stops preeclampsia.
+Healthcare providers may deliver your baby right away if he or she is full-term (37 weeks or more).
 You may need to deliver your baby early if you or the baby has life-threatening symptoms.